-We recognize that our employees may sometimes be faced with difficult ethical decisions in the workplace; therefore, we have provided this Code of Conduct to serve as a guideline to take those decisions.
-Each employee’s decisions help shape and protect our brand, our Company and our reputation.
-This Code of Conduct applies to everyone who is associated with us, be it an employee, freelancer, supplier or a vendor.
-Failure to abide by these guidelines will lead to disciplinary action, including dismissal, where appropriate.
+We recognize that our employees may sometimes be faced with difficult ethical decisions at workplace.
+We have therefore provided this Code of Conduct to assist as a guideline to take those decisions.
+Each employee’s decision helps shape and protect our brand, our Company and our reputation.
+This Code of Conduct applies to everyone who is associated with the Company, be it an employee, freelancer, supplier or vendor.
+Failure to abide by these guidelines will lead to disciplinary action including possible termination of employment/engagement, where appropriate.

-If you have any questions or concerns about business conduct issues, including possible violations of the Code of Conduct, you should promptly seek the advice of your immediate supervisor, department head, HR or our Ombudsperson.
-The Ombudsperson’s role is to understand, address and initiate investigation, for concern(s) relating to or violation(s) of the Code of Conduct while maintaining employee confidentiality.
-Currently, the Ombudsperson for SPN is Ashok Nambissan - General Legal Counsel.
-Employees can reach Ashok Nambissan directly at (Ashok.email@example.com / 91-22-67081106).
-If you report, in good faith, what you suspect to be illegal or unethical activities, you should not be concerned about retaliation from others.
-Any employee involved in retaliation will be subject to serious disciplinary action by the Company.
+If you have any questions or concerns about business conduct issues, including possible violations of the Code of Conduct, you should promptly seek the advice of your immediate supervisor, department head, HR manager or the Ombudsperson.
+The Ombudsperson’s role is to understand, address and initiate investigation, for concerns relating to or violations of the Code of Conduct while maintaining employee confidentiality.
+The Ombudsperson for the Company is Ashok Nambissan - General Counsel.
+Employees can reach Ashok Nambissan directly at (Ashok.Nambissan@setindia.com / 91-22-67081106).
+If you report, in good faith, what you suspect to be illegal or unethical conduct, you should not be concerned about retaliation from others.
+Any employee involved in retaliation will be subject to disciplinary action including possible termination of employment/engagement.

 Thank you for helping to preserve our most important asset – ‘our reputation’.

-Sony Pictures Networks India Private Limited ("SPNSPN" or "Company") has developed a Code of Conduct for its employees, to adopt a consistent approach on key professional conduct issues at the workplace and provide clarity on SPN's core values and principles.
+The Company has developed a Code of Conduct to enable employees, to adopt a consistent approach on issues concerning professional conduct at workplace and provide clarity on the Company’s core values and principles.

-This Code of Conduct is an integral part of the employment/engagement contract between SPN and every stakeholder.
+Code of Conduct is an integral part of the employment/engagement contract between the Company and every stakeholder.
 Employees have a duty to raise a concern and/or report any unethical or illegal conduct.

 Any violation of the Code of Conduct is viewed seriously and may lead to disciplinary action including possible termination of employment/engagement.